 Broomsticks, tezpata, wild pepper to get non-forest produce status

-SHILLONG: Chief Minister Conrad Sangma said broomsticks, tezpata and wild pepper would be treated as non-forest produce and not as forest produce.
+SHILLONG: Chief Minister Conrad Sangma said broomsticks, tezpata (bay leaves) and wild pepper would be treated as non-forest produce and not as forest produce.

-However, the Chief Minister corrected the answer and said the three products would be treated as non-forest products instead of forest products.

-He added that the matter required amendment in the Meghalaya Forest Regulation (Application and Amendment) Act, 1973.
+He added that the matter requires amendment in the Meghalaya Forest Regulation (Application and Amendment) Act, 1973.

 Shangpliang said these products are not to be taxed since they get taxed at forest check gates.